uadmin/uadmin-docs/_build/html/_sources/tutorial/part9.rst.txt

 As shown above, we have to call the variable named "APIHelp" to inform the user what are the methods to visit in the api path.
 To make the API function, we create a handler named "Handler" that handles two parameters which are **http.ResponseWriter** that assembles the HTTP server's response; by writing to it, we send data to the HTTP client; and **http.Request** which is a data structure that represents the client HTTP request. **r.URL.Path** is the path component of the request URL.

 Let's set the RootURL to "/admin/" to make the "/api/" path functional.
+Choose **ANY** of these methods that you prefer.

 * `Method 1: Within the Application Settings`_
 * `Method 2: ParseFormValue Function`_